twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - THE WEAK SUCCUMB TO TEMPTATION BUT NOT THE STRONG
-        7. Whoever lives contemplating pleasant things, [NāradaFn01-10]_ with senses unrestrained, in food immoderate, indolent, inactive, him verily Màra [NāradaFn01-11]_ overthrows, as the wind (overthrows) a weak tree.
+        7. Whoever lives contemplating pleasant things, [NāradaFn01-10]_ with senses unrestrained, in food immoderate, indolent, inactive, him verily Māra [NāradaFn01-11]_ overthrows, as the wind (overthrows) a weak tree.

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - 7. Just as a storm throws down a weak tree, so does Mara overpower the man who lives for the pursuit of pleasures, who is uncontrolled in his senses, immoderate in eating, indolent, and dissipated.
 [BudRkFn-v7]_